Creating a Feedback Culture at Work: Benefits and Tips

 9. Try the Sandwich Method (+ – +)

 The sandwich method is an effective way to give negative feedback at work, should the need arise.
+It is a tasteful way of providing feedback, plus it sounds tasty.
+So make sure to get the ingredients right.

 Start by sharing positive employee feedback first, followed by negative or constructive feedback, and then end with even more positive feedback to show your appreciation for what they’re doing right.
 This way, the person receiving feedback doesn’t feel attacked or defensive — they feel supported and encouraged.